 It includes the minimum essential expenditure on planned asset replacement, network performance improvement, customer growth (only where Vector is obliged to supply) relocation projects (where Vector is obliged) and security of supply based projects.
-The currently committed under-grounding programme is assumed to continue.

-This expenditure profile is not sustainable in the medium and longer term and would result in increasing asset failure rates and breaching of Vector's security of supply criteria.
+This expenditure profile is not sustainable in the medium and longer term and would result in increasing asset failure rates and breaching of Vector's security of supply criteria, increasing the likelihood of a breach of the regulatory quality levels two years out of three.
 This would result in a reduction in customer service levels (reduced reliability and extended outages due to lack of back stopping capability) and sharply increasing operational expenditure on fault response and customer complaints.
 Furthermore, this scenario represents a running down of Vector's assets which would not only lead to deteriorating network performance but would also defer expenditure until a very substantial replacement requirement arises in the medium-term future.
+Overall, adopting this profile would have a severe impact on our customers, far outweighing the value of the cost savings.
 Vector would, therefore, be very reluctant to embark on this profile and would only do so if forced to by excessive regulatory uncertainty and risks around achieving a commercially realistic return on investment.